 #1 There is a Cracked Drain Pan

-First, let’s start with the serious concern that could be lingering in the back of your mind.
-There could be an issue with the drain pan.
-The drain pan is responsible for collecting the water created as part of the defrost cycle.
+The drain pan collects the water created as part of the defrost cycle.
 It provides an area to store the water as it evaporates away.
-If there is a crack in the drain pan, this could cause a leak underneath the freezer.
+Unfortunately, water could leak underneath the freezer if there is a crack in the drain pan.

 #2 The Food is Not Stored Properly

 Before diving into more complex issues, I recommend checking your food, as there could be an issue with how it has been stored.

 If you have many items that contain a lot of moisture, it could lead to an elevated humidity level within the freezer’s interior, resulting in a water leak.

 To solve the issue, please rearrange your food to ensure proper air circulation.
 Avoid blocking the vents and stacking items on top of each other.
 Make sure your food is properly dried and sealed in airtight containers.